eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 			features, and is considered as a complete architecture for databases.
-		* "*Libgda* is a database access library", which serves as a database and abstraction layer.
+		* "*Libgda* is a database access library", which serves as "a database and abstraction layer".

 Use ODBC, JDBC, and GDA wrappers for database management systems